karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 ## Importing the PowerShell module

-Open PowerShell and change to the folder where the module file was downloaded and import the module using:
+Open PowerShell, change to the folder where the module file was downloaded and import the module using:

 ```powershell
 Import-Module .\authadmin.psm1